Downs Prairie Natural Area

 ||Mississippi Alluvial Plain

-Downs Prairie Natural Area is one of the few remnants of tallgrass prairie left on the Grand Prairie of eastern Arkansas (Mississippi Alluvial Plain).
-The natural area contains a diverse assemblage of wildflowers including Indian paintbrush, narrow-leaved sunflower, and white wild indigo.
-The area also hosts several plant species that were probably once more common across this part of the state, such as prairie evening primrose.
+Downs Prairie Natural Area is one of the few remnants of tallgrass prairie left in the Grand Prairie of eastern Arkansas (Mississippi Alluvial Plain).
+The natural area contains a diverse assemblage of wildflowers including Indian paintbrush, ashy sunflower, and white wild indigo.
+The area also supports several plant species that were probably once more common across this part of the state, such as prairie evening-primrose.
 Downs Prairie supports the largest documented remaining population of prairie mole crickets in the Grand Prairie.
-Prior to settlement, approximately 320,000 acres of tallgrass prairie occurred across the Grand Prairie region.
+Prior to settlement, more than 400,000 acres of tallgrass prairie occurred across the Grand Prairie region.
 Today, less than one percent of those prairies remain.

 Cell Phone Audio Tour